Planning Your Perfect Eastern Europe Itinerary!

 - How to Get There: Bus or Train from Vienna or Bratislava, Bus is generally MUCH cheaper from either.

 Eric first visited Budapest during a Europe Trip in 2015.
 Since Lisa really wanted to see the city, we went together at the beginning of 2018.
 It’s a city with beautiful architecture that reminded us of Vienna, but with some Eastern European differences.
-We ended up writing a whole post about what to do in 3 days in Budapest, some great restaurants in Budapest, as well as some of our favourite cafes in the city.
+We ended up writing a whole post about things to check out in Budapest, and planing posts on what to do in 3 days in Budapest, great restaurants in Budapest, as well as some of our favourite cafes in the city.

 Accommodation for Budapest: Read our massive guide on the best areas to stay in Budapest.
 You can also just check Booking.com for hotel deals or Hostelworld for great hostels!